DavisBrian/seqMeta/README.md

 -   Binomial models when genotypes imputed outside of seqMeta did not match when models were imputed by seqMeta.
 Very slight differences in the covariance structure.
 -   Replaced `any(is.na(Z))` with `anyNA(Z)`
 -   Range test now checks that genotypes are [0, 2].
--   SNPInfo is seqMetaExamples had incorrect type of snpNames and aggregateBy.
+-   SNPInfo in seqMetaExamples had incorrect type of snpNames and aggregateBy.
 -   Automatically convert (with warning) aggregateBy and snpName columns to type character if they are not already.
 -   Added new function prepScores2

 ### prepScores2

 prepScores2 is a drop in replacement for prepScores, prepScoresX and prepCox.
-The only difference is the family argument should be text. `gaussian()` becomes `"gaussian"`, `binomial()` becomes `"binomial"` and `"cox"` is used for survival models.
+The only difference is the family argument should be text. `gaussian()` becomes `"gaussian"`, `binomial()` becomes `"binomial"` and `"cox"` is used for survival models. prepScores2 is much faster in cases where genotype imputation occurs.

 -   enforces assumption that when a gene is being anlyzed the same snp can only be in that gene once (same snp can still be in multiple genes or in the same gene in SNPInfo)
 -   Reorganized code